jhpyle/docassemble/_docs/functions.md

-If you want to create a new language function that does not already exist in **docassemble**, you can use the `language_function_constructor()` function from `docassemble.base.functions`.
+If you want to create a new language function that does not already exist in **docassemble**, you can use the `language_function_constructor()` function from `docassemble.base.util`.

 {% highlight python %}
-import docassemble.base.functions
+import docassemble.base.util

 __all__ = ['closing']

-closing = docassemble.base.functions.language_function_constructor('closing')
+closing = docassemble.base.util.language_function_constructor('closing')

 def closing_default(indiv, **kwargs):
     return "Goodbye, " + indiv.name.first + "!"